dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 s

-In evaluating this rate of change, it is essential to know how the temperaturevaries.
-In a sound wave, we would expect that in the region of compression thetemperature would be raised, and that in the region of rarefaction the temperaturewould be lowered.
-Newton was the ﬁrst to calculate the rate of change of pressurewith density, and he supposed that the temperature remained unchanged.
-Heargued that the heat was conducted from one region to the other so rapidly thatthe temperature could not rise or fall.
-This argument gives the isothermal speedof sound, and it is wrong.
-The correct deduction was given later by Laplace,who put forward the opposite idea—that the pressure and temperature changeadiabatically in a sound wave.
-The heat ﬂow from the compressed region to therareﬁed region is negligible so long as the wavelength is long compared with themean free path.
-Under this condition the slight amount of heat ﬂow in a soundwave does not aﬀect the speed, although it gives a small absorption of the soundenergy.
-We can expect correctly that this absorption increases as the wavelengthapproaches the mean free path, but these wavelengths are smaller by factors ofabout a million than the wavelengths of audible sound.
+In evaluating this rate of change, it is essential to know how the temperature varies.
+In a sound wave, we would expect that in the region of compression the temperature would be raised, and that in the region of rarefaction the temperature would be lowered.
+Newton was the ﬁrst to calculate the rate of change of pressure with density, and he supposed that the temperature remained unchanged.
+He argued that the heat was conducted from one region to the other so rapidly that the temperature could not rise or fall.
+This argument gives the isothermal speed of sound, and it is wrong.
+The correct deduction was given later by Laplace, who put forward the opposite idea—that the pressure and temperature change adiabatically in a sound wave.
+The heat ﬂow from the compressed region to the rareﬁed region is negligible so long as the wavelength is long compared with the mean free path.
+Under this condition the slight amount of heat ﬂow in a sound wave does not aﬀect the speed, although it gives a small absorption of the sound energy.
+We can expect correctly that this absorption increases as the wavelength approaches the mean free path, but these wavelengths are smaller by factors of about a million than the wavelengths of audible sound.

-The actual variation of pressure with density in a sound wave is the one thatallows no heat ﬂow.
+The actual variation of pressure with density in a sound wave is the one that allows no heat ﬂow.
 This corresponds to the adiabatic variation, which we found

 47-12

 to be P V γ = const, where V was the volume.
-Since the density ρ varies inverselywith V , the adiabatic connection between P and ρ is
+Since the density ρ varies inversely with V , the adiabatic connection between P and ρ is

-(47.22)from which we get dP/dρ = γP/ρ.
-We then have for the speed of sound therelation
+(47.22) from which we get dP/dρ = γP/ρ.
+We then have for the speed of sound the relation

 P = const ργ,